 7.4.
 The Customer shall notify ComAp immediately if it becomes aware of any illegal or unauthorized use of the whole or any part of Products or the Intellectual Property Rights in them, including any infringement of Trademarks or suspicion of the occurrence of counterfeit products, and will assist ComAp in taking all steps necessary to defend its rights to them at ComAp’s expense.
-ComAp shall have the exclusive right to take steps to defend its rights and the Customer shall use best efforts assisting ComAp as requested by ComAp.
+ComAp shall have the exclusive right to take steps to defend its rights and the Customer shall use best efforts to assist ComAp as requested by ComAp.

 7.5.
 The Customer acknowledges that the software and/or Documentation and/or any other Intellectual Property are not bespoke materials and have not been prepared to meet the Customer's individual requirements.
 The Customer acknowledges that they are acquainted with the Guides and Specifications of Products.

 7.6.
-The Customer acknowledges that only the software installed on the Registered Product and its Documentation is intended and applicable for use for the control and monitoring of ComAp control systems together with the ComAp’s Products and for no other purpose.
+The Customer acknowledges that only the software installed on the Product and its Documentation is intended and applicable for use for the control and monitoring of ComAp control systems together with the ComAp’s Products and for no other purpose.

 8.2.1. any breach of the Agreement that the Customer does not remedy within 30 days from the day the Customer was notified in writing by ComAp;

-a) an insolvency proceeding (bankruptcy) has been initiated with respect to the Customer;
+- an insolvency proceeding (bankruptcy) has been initiated with respect to the Customer;

-b) the Customer is in liquidation;
+- the Customer is in liquidation;

-e) the Customer is represented by any person, directly or indirectly, that is in the role of the administrator, trustee, holder of prior rights to claimed receivable or for any similar reason (e.g. in accordance with Article 14 of Schedule B1 to the UK Insolvency Act 1986 and so called "floating charge”).
+- the Customer is represented by any person, directly or indirectly, that is in the role of the administrator, trustee, holder of prior rights to claimed receivable or for any similar reason (e.g. in accordance with Article 14 of Schedule B1 to the UK Insolvency Act 1986 and so called "floating charge”).

-a) the Customer, all outstanding amounts arising out of the Agreement become immediately due and payable, including Price of all undelivered and/or not provided Products, Services, penalties and accessories.
+8.3.1. the Customer, all outstanding amounts arising out of the Agreement become immediately due and payable, including Price of all undelivered and/or not provided Products, Services, penalties and accessories.
 The right of ComAp to require compensation from the Customer for damage is not affected;

 8.4.
 The rights and obligations arising from the Agreement shall be settled as of the effective date of the early termination of the Agreement.